mystor/isolatewindowproxy/README.md

 If a isolatewindowproxy navigation was to occur within an iframe, the iframe's contentWindow would continue to be a reference to the original WindowProxy created when the iframe was created, rather than the WindowProxy which is currently within the iframe, and actually being rendered.
 This would allow for a page inside an iframe to opt itself into being rendered out of process, and sandboxed from its inclosing webpage, which could be nice.

-On the other hand, we could also prevent this, and only allow freshProcess within toplevel windows, if we decided that this behavior was undesirable.
+On the other hand, we could also prevent this, and only allow freshProcess within toplevel browsing contexts, if we decided that this behavior was undesirable.

 ## Open Questions